 In addition to the broad question regarding capability of preparing teachers to scaffold children's mathematical development, the Inventory also asked more specific questions related to faculty capacity to teach early math-related content.
-For each of the 11 specific math topics (see Table 4), nearly two-thirds or more of faculty members across all degree levels reported being capable of preparing teachers to work with preschool-age children.
+For each of the 11 specific math topics (see Table 5), 70 percent or more of faculty members across all degree levels reported being capable of preparing teachers to work with preschool-age children.
 Fewer faculty members reported being capable of teaching the topics to practitioners working with infants and toddlers or the elementary grades (see Figure 14 for an example).
-In general, faculty members teaching in bachelor's degree programs were more likely than faculty members teaching in associate or graduate degree programs to report being knowledgeable about the topic but not prepared to teach others.
+In general, faculty members teaching in bachelor's degree programs were more likely than faculty members teaching in associate or graduate degree programs to report being knowledgeable about the topic, but not prepared to teach others.

-Figure 14.
-Scaffolding Children's Mathematical Development: Capability of Preparing Teachers Working With Children of Various Ages, as Reported by Faculty Members Participating in the Oregon Early Childhood Higher Education Inventory, by Degree Level
+Figure 14: Scaffolding Children's Mathematical Development: Capacity to Prepare Teachers to Work With Children of Various Ages, as Reported by Faculty Members Participating in the Washington Inventory, by Degree Level

 Faculty members were asked whether they had taught "development of mathematical understanding" in the past two years and, if so, whether it was taught as a separate course or embedded within a broader course.
-Eighty percent of faculty members teaching in bachelor's degree programs reported teaching "development of mathematical understanding" in the past two years, while 71 percent of faculty members teaching in associate degree programs and 54 percent of faculty members teaching in graduate degree programs reported teaching this topic.
+Eighty percent of faculty members teaching in associate degree programs reported teaching "development of mathematical understanding" in the past two years, while 67 percent of faculty members teaching in bachelor's and graduate degree programs reported teaching this topic.
 Mathematical understanding was more likely to be taught within a broader course than as a separate course.